 Scattering urns feature a top opening designed to easily release the cremains.
 After scattering the ashes, the family may place keepsakes or flowers inside the scattering urn to memorialize their loved one.

-- Water burial
+- Water or natural burial

 - Columbarium niche inurnment